We’re an informal alternative to the courts and we make decisions fairly and reasonably.

 Time limits for complaining

-There are time limits affecting whether we can or can’t help with a complaint.
+Time limits affect whether we can or can’t help with a complaint.

 You need to contact us within 6 months of the date of a financial business’s final response to their complaint.
-After six months, we won’t be able to help unless:
+After 6 months, we won’t be able to help unless:

 - the delay is due to exceptional circumstances

 - the financial business agrees to us being involved

-- the financial business didn’t tell the customer that they should contact us within six months
+- the financial business didn’t tell the customer that they should contact us within 6 months

-In addition, we normally can’t look at complaints relating to events that happened more than six years ago.
-In these cases, we can only help if you made their complaint within three years of becoming aware (or when you should reasonably have become aware) you had reason to complain.
+In addition, we normally can’t look at complaints relating to events that happened more than 6 years ago.
+In these cases, we can only help if you made their complaint within 3 years of becoming aware (or when you should reasonably have become aware) you had reason to complain.